This post may contain affiliate links. See my disclosure for more information.

 In the midst of uncertainty and dark times, where do we look for wisdom to heal our churches that have suffered so, continue to intentionally love people, and improve our own relationship with God?

-Aaron Winner is a gifted worship leader and the kind of teacher every kid wishes they had.
+My friend Aaron Winner is a gifted worship leader and the kind of teacher every kid wishes they had.
 He lives in Williamston, South Carolina with his lovely wife, Jennifer, and their twin toddlers.
-Besides being ‘dada’, teaching eighth grade science and social studies, and leading worship at his church… in his spare time, he blogs.
+Besides being ‘dada’, teaching eighth grade science & social studies, and leading worship at his church… in his spare time, he blogs.
 I’m so pleased to have him sharing with us here today.

 Frozen 2.
 IMHO — The lesser of the two Frozens.